Free-Macrame-Patterns.com Logo

 Weave Through First Knot

-Weave through the three segments of the RIGHT loop, under - over - under.
+Weave through the three segments of the right loop, under - over - under.

 Weave Through Loops